OmarMiniesy/Notes/Offensive Security/Windows Security/Golden Ticket.md

 - We can then correlate with the client requesting the ticket and the service, and see if there is any abnormality
 - The service could be the `krbtgt` service.

+Another essential thing to do is to look for TGS requests with no preceding TGT requets.
+This is because for golden tickets, the TGT is forged locally.
+- Find `4769` events with no matching `4768` from the same account within a reasonable time window (e.g., 10 hours — the default TGT lifetime)

+Another idea to look for is accounts that logon with high privileges using event ID `4672`.
+- Look for accounts that are logging in with permissions that they shouldn't have.
+- So an non-admin account triggering `4762` is suspicious.

 If `SID filtering` is enabled, we will get alerts with the event ID `4675` during cross-domain escalation.

 We can also monitor for the extraction of the `krbtgt` hash by checking for: